DN-debug/peux-os-sitebuild/src/pages/index.md

       - title: Beautiful yet Secure
         content: >+
           POS doesn't only look good.
-We tied it with apps that will help you secure your data and privacy.
+Its tied with apps that will help you secure your data and privacy.